-I know you are here because your shrimp is look ward. lets dive more deeper in to this molting process
+I know you are here because your shrimp is looking ward. let’s dive deeper into this molting process

 Shedding or molting is varying according to the growth rate of shrimp.